mfurkandemiral/BotDetector/README.md

 # Bot IP Detector

-Atlas is an automation tests project for Insider QA Team.
-This project created with Selenium and Python, also using some pip packages for parallelize run, image comparing, SQL connections and more.
+BotDetector is an automation project to detect bot IPs for Optimus.
+This project created with Selenium and Python, also using some pip packages for parallelize run.
 Let's dive into it!

 ### Requirements